lspaccatrosi16/go-data-panels/README.md

 ## Licence

-This project is availible under the AGPL v3 licence.
+This project is availible under the AGPL-3.0 licence.
 See [LICENCE](./LICENCE) for details.